 Founded in 1950, with a global brand and iconic logo, Pierre Cardin has been a revolutionary designer for more than half a century.
 Before founding his own fashion house, the Italian born-French designer showed interest in fashion from a young age and gained varied, valuable experience.
 From working under Christian Dior to working on the 1946 film La Belle et La Bête (Beauty and the Beast), Cardin worked his way up before venturing out on his own, going on to create his couture lines and later opening his first shop in France.

 Known for his avant-garde, unique designs, Pierre Cardin stands out in the fashion world as an innovator and someone who doesn’t follow the rules.
 Someone who is not afraid of new shapes and silhouettes Pierre Cardin was quoted as saying, “For me, the fabric is nearly secondary.
 I believe first in shape, architecture, the geometry of a dress”.
-The designer who briefly studied architecture and engineering and often took influence from this and reflected his interest in architecture in his grand designs
+The designer who briefly studied architecture and engineering and often took influence from this and reflected his interest in architecture in his grand designs.

-The original Pierre Cardin logo is still recognised today and was once considered one of the most powerful in the world.
-The designer and business-man has been extremely successful in expanding his brand into new countries and was a pioneer of brand licensing which many have gone on to follow.
+The original Pierre Cardin logo is still largely recognised today and was once considered one of the most powerful in the world.
+The designer and business man has been extremely successful in getting his brand into new countries and was a pioneer of brand licensing which many have gone on to follow.
 Brand licensing enabled the use of the logo and brand’s likeness to be used for various product lines in and outside of the fashion world such as; luggage, water, car interiors, handbags, accessories and high street clothing.
 Although considered somewhat controversial, the brand is undeniably extremely successful and remains a household name.